 Sectional sofa dimensions and choosing the right chaise side

-Sectionals are less about “standard dimensions” and more about footprint geometry.
-The crucial sizing step is taping the entire “L” shape, then confirming which side the chaise/return sits on when you face the couch.
-This avoids the common issue of blocking the room’s natural entry-to-seating path.
+Sectionals are less about one standard size and more about footprint geometry.
+Tape the full L-shape, then confirm which side the chaise sits on when you face the sofa so it does not block the room’s natural path.

 Sleeper sofa dimensions and mattress sizes